Store Hours

 Protect Your Garden With Mulch

-Finish it all off with mulch and compost.
+Nourish your garden with mulch and compost.
+Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
 It may help foster larger plants that bear more fruit and flowers.
-Mulch keeps your soil from drying out and controls weeds.
-Compost and mulch can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+Compost and mulch can be purchased in-store, or you can learn how to compost DIY-style.
+The next time you're searching for "mulch near me," stop by the Garden Center to get the correct amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
-For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your balcony or patio.
-Shop for the seeds, soil, and fertilizer you need in the aisles of your Sw Las Vegas Garden Center, online, or on our mobile app.
+Don't miss a minute of growing season.
+Prepare to fertilize your lawn, plan your garden, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+If you don't have a lawn, consider adding artificial grass, an outdoor rug, or a pellet grill to your patio or balcony.
+Shop for the soil, seeds, and fertilizer you need in the aisles of your Sw Las Vegas Garden Center, online, or on our mobile app.
 Let's get growing together.

 9705 W Charleston Blvd